 Recyclables are FREE, don’t require a trip to the store, and help us do our bit for sparing the environment from new materials.

-- plastic lids (they make great paint palettes)
+- Plastic lids (they make great paint palettes)

-13. Low-heat glue gun
+15. Low-heat glue gun

 If you have a child who likes to build things, a low-heat glue gun is a tool you will love having.
 The tip doesn’t get enormously hot and it can be used to easily and quickly attach sculptural items together.
 You can start with making recycled art sculptures and work your way up to making found object critters.

+Why?
 When young children are invited to paint, they’re often more comfortable working at an easel where their arms can have a full range of motion.